latent-to/developer-docs/docs/learn/emissions.md

 - **Injection**: Every [block](../resources/glossary.md#block), new liquidity flows into each subnet's liquidity pools, based on subnet performance.

-- **Distribution**: At the end of each [tempo](../resources/glossary.md#tempo) (360 blocks, ~72 minutes), accumulated rewards within each subnet are distributed to the subnet's participants through [Yuma Consensus](../resources/glossary.md#yuma-consensus), which evaluates individual performance and determines who deserves what share.
+- **Distribution**: At the end of each [tempo](../resources/glossary.md#tempo) (waiting period of ~360 blocks, ~72 minutes), accumulated rewards within each subnet are distributed to the subnet's participants through [Yuma Consensus](../resources/glossary.md#yuma-consensus), which evaluates individual performance and determines who deserves what share.

 See also: